alexzanderr/rust-typeracer/todo/IDEAS.md

 # TODOs Ideas

-- [ ] to get 60 FPS (frames per second) you need 16.66 ms sleep in the game loop
-  explanation: if you sleep 1 second (1000ms), you need to 1000/60 to get the sleep in milliseconds to actually draw 60 frames per second. it will be 1 frame at every 16.66 ms. 16.66 ms * 60 == 999.6 ms  ~= 1000 ms (60 frames in a single second on the clock)

-  to get the `total_ms_sleep`, divide `1000/fps`

-- [ ] rename the entire project to `tty-racer`

 - [ ] implement config logic into the project

 - [ ] when doing CI, build for Linux, MacOS and windows (3 targets) and also try all toolchains (stable, beta, nightly);
   so 3 targets with 3 toolchains == 3 * 3 == 9 tests with
   - cargo fmt --all -- --check
   - cargo clippy
-  - cargo test --workspace -- --show-output
+    - cargo test --workspace --all-features -- --show-output
   - cargo test --lib -- --show-output
-  - audit check
+  - cargo audit check

     a total of 9 * 4 == 36 integration checks